-Hi.
-It’s Lois in the kitchen at Recipe Idea Shop, telling you about Chocolate Cherry Squares, which I have been making annually since the 1980s.
-With the holidays just around the corner, I thought I would post some holiday recipes.
-Chocolate Cherry Squares are one of my daughter Erin’s favorite Christmas cookies.
+Today I’m telling you about Chocolate Cherry Squares, a beautiful bar cookie I have been making annually since the 1980s.
+It’s one of my all-time favorite cookies.
+With the holidays just around the corner, I am again posting some of my favorite holiday recipes.

-“Funny story” about these cookies.
-One year I mailed Erin a box of these cookies along with several other chocolate cookies and candies.
+Let me tell you a “funny story” about these cookies.
+One year I mailed my daughter Erin a box of these cookies along with several other chocolate cookies and candies.
 Her roommate put the box under the tree without opening the outer box, never thinking it might contain food.